SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/local-hybrid-development/README.md

 cds watch --open
 ```

 Your browser should automatically open **http://localhost:4004**.
-You will see a link */approuter/resources/index.html* pointing to a **Web Application** providing a mocked Fiori Launchpad for opening and testing all provided SAPUI5 apps.
+You will see a link */approuter/resources/local.html* pointing to a **Web Application** providing a mocked Fiori Launchpad for opening and testing all provided SAPUI5 apps.
 Furthermore, you will find links to the standalone SAPUI5 apps if required for testing.

+> **Hint** - Please use the **local.html** files in case of simple local testing using cds watch.
+The **index.html** files are referring to a dynamic **ui5** destination, which is not available in this scenario.
+In the local.html files, the UI5 resource URL is static.

 [<img src="./images/localwomock.png" width="500"/>](./images/localwomock.png?raw=true)